Geborgen/nordic-souls/README.md

 The full list of mods can be found on [Load Order Library](https://loadorderlibrary.com/lists/nordic-souls).

+A more in-depth look at the mods used can be found in the [gameplay guide](https://github.com/Geborgen/nordic-souls/blob/main/GAMEPLAYGUIDE.md).

 ## System Requirements

 | Minimum | Recommended |